errir503/Bears-n-Seals/README.md

 # Bears-n-Seals
-This a project collaboration between NOAA and XNOR AI.
+This project is a collaboration between NOAA and XNOR AI.
 The goal of this project is to detect seals and polar bears in aerial imagery from different locations in the arctic.